 – Surah Al-Baqarah 2:261

 Charity is one of the five pillars of Islam and an important part of worship for Muslims.
-There are many verses in Quran which clearly states about spending wealth on charity and its reward.
-Allah says that every Muslim should spend a little from their wealth on needy people.
+There are many verses in Quran that clearly states about spending wealth on charity and its reward.
+Allah says that every Muslim should spend a little of their wealth on needy people.
 Your wealth is not decreased by doing this; instead, Allah multiplies what we give.
 Importance of Charity in Islam.

 What are the types of Charity in Islam?

-Allah has given us good health, wealth, and time so we could use them effectively for the service of Allah and people.
+Allah has given us good health, wealth, and time so we could use them effectively for the service of Allah and our people.
 The smallest deed can have a huge impact on someone’s life.
 Our Prophet Muhammad SAW said not to belittle any good deed.
-Even smiling at others, speaking kindly to them or giving a date fruit to anyone in need is a form of charity for which you get tremendous rewards.
+Even smiling at others, speaking kindly to them, or giving a date fruit to anyone in need is a form of charity for which you get tremendous rewards.